gomorpheus/morpheus-docs/release_notes/current.rst

 :Settings: - |morpheus| will now generate email successfully when global SMTP settings are configured for an SMTP server that requires no authentication credentials. :superscript:`5.5.2`
 :Terraform:  - Fixed an issue that appeared to show Terraform Apply State functionality would make unwanted changes (such as to an Instance name) though the change would not actually be made. :superscript:`5.5.2`
              - Fixed an issue that prevented saving edits to Terraform Spec Templates directly from the Spec Tab of a Terraform App Detail Page. :superscript:`5.5.2`
+             - Fixed an issue that caused var files indicated with the "-var-file" option not to be interpolated correctly. :superscript:`5.5.2`
+:Users: - Fixed an issue that stopped CSV exports of Users and User Group lists from executing correctly
 :UI: - An error is now surfaced when the user attempts to create a new Amazon Node Type without specifying an AMI. :superscript:`5.5.2`
       - Filters set on the Backups List Page now hold when navigating to the next page of results. :superscript:`5.5.2`
       - Fixed an issue that allowed the volumes information to overset the wizard window on the review tab of the New App Wizard. :superscript:`5.4.15.5.2`